The Partner of Choice

 Strengthening Business and Industry

 NC State has a long, vibrant history of successful partnerships with individual companies and entire industry sectors.
 Our Technology Incubator helps high-tech entrepreneurs commercialize by giving them wide-ranging access to faculty, student and private-sector expertise on our Centennial Campus.
-And the Industrial Extension Service, the first of its kind in the United States, has helped North Carolina businesses grow and prosper for more than 50 years.
+And our Industry Expansion Solutions unit, the first of its kind in the United States, has helped North Carolina businesses grow and prosper for more than 50 years.

 The Supply Chain Resource Cooperative draws on the thought leadership in our supply chain management curriculum — ranked sixth in the country by Bloomberg Businessweek — to extend the resources of corporate partners while giving students crucial real-world experience.

 Our value to industry stems from more than just the resources we offer.
 We design business-friendly research agreements that makes it easy for partners of all kinds to collaborate with NC State.
 And our Industry Alliances group connects our researchers with corporate and governmental partners on collaborative projects.

 The Partnership Tool Kit

 Businesses adopting new technologies can tap faculty know-how through resources such as the Center for Innovation Management Studies in the Poole College of Management.

 An Innovative Campus